Abel Douay: Franco-Prussian War and death

-On 3 August 1870, the 61-year-old Abel Douay led the forward division of Mac-Mahon's army group, a force of approximately 8,600, into the frontier town of Wissembourg in Alsace, the border region between the two combatant nations.
-Faulty intelligence had characterized the Prussians' border positions as weak and unready, and Abel Douay's superiors felt confident that he could repulse any enemy probes while making use of the town's badly needed food and resources.
+On 3 August 1870, the 61-year-old Douay led the forward division of Mac-Mahon's army group, a force of approximately 8,600, into the frontier town of Wissembourg in Alsace, the border region between the two combatant nations.
+Faulty intelligence had characterized the Prussians' border positions as weak and unready, and Douay's superiors felt confident that he could repulse any enemy probes while making use of the town's badly needed food and resources.
 Though the logistical benefit of the seizure of Wissembourg's stores was keenly appreciated at first, the tactical and strategic drawbacks quickly became known: the town, a flat lowland place with antiquated seventeenth-century fortifications, faced thickly wooded countryside which would help cover the advance of the attackers.

-At 8:30am the next day, batteries of undetected Prussian artillery began pummelling the French position, and though Abel Douay attempted a rapid defensive posture, the advantage of surprise had been devastatingly complete.
+At 8:30am the next day, batteries of undetected Prussian artillery began pummelling the French position, and though Douay attempted a rapid defensive posture, the advantage of surprise had been devastatingly complete.
 The massive scale of the attack quickly became apparent – total Prussian forces are estimated between 50,000 and 80,000.
-By mid-morning Abel Douay was already organizing for a withdrawal when he was killed by a burst of artillery.
+By mid-morning Douay was already organizing for a withdrawal when he was killed by a burst of artillery.
 Some writers have mistakenly reported that he was hit by gunfire, but most historians concur that he died from a shell which exploded in the nearby ammunition magazine of one of the French grapeshot cannon.
-The withdrawal turned into a rout, with over a thousand French soldiers dead and a thousand more taken prisoner.
+The withdrawal turned into a rout, with over 1,000 French soldiers killed and a thousand more taken prisoner.